sfarr-epcc/gromacs_bpg/docs/cookbook/cookbook.rst

 execution scenarios.
 The figures below show benchmark performance on HAWK for different combinations of MPI ranks and OpenMP threads and with and without use of multithreading (SMT).
-Eror bars (offset upward from measurements) indicate the hypothetical performance if the combined load imbalance between spatial domains and between PP and PME ranks reported by GROMACS were absent.
+Eror bars (offset upward from measurements) indicate the hypothetical maximum obtainable performance if the combined load imbalances between spatial domains and between PP and PME ranks reported by GROMACS were absent.

 It is clear there is a very significant effect on performance of the choice of MPI/OpenMP hybrid decomposition.
-As a general rule on HAWK it is likely that performance is best for the smallest number of OpenMP threads per MPI rank, though it may be possible to achieve better scaling on larger number of nodes with a modest number of threads per rank.
-Using threading may allow use of a convenient number of total nodes by avoiding the fatal error of choosing a number of PP ranks that have too large a prime factor as largest divisor, causing GROMACS to abort with a fatal error.
+As a general rule on HAWK performance is better for fewer (typically 1, 2 or 4) OpenMP threads per MPI rank, and hence more MPI ranks per node.
+Using more than 1 (but no more than 4) OpenMP threads per rank may enable better performance to be achieved especially on larger number of nodes.
+Such OpenMP multithreading also allow runs on larger numbers of nodes to run at all without further detailed consideration by reducing the total number of MPI ranks and thereby avoiding the fatal error of choosing a number of PP ranks that has too large a prime factor as largest divisor, which causes GROMACS to abort with a fatal error.
+Use of simultaneous multithreading ("SMT on" figures in right column below) was observed to typically degrade performance somewhat compared to running without use of SMT.

 .. list-table::
    :align: center

    * - .. figure:: results/hawk/20k_HBS_1smt_resethway_dlbNO_tunepmeNO-nsperday.svg

           20k_HBS, SMT off (1 thread per core)

      - .. figure:: results/hawk/20k_HBS_2smt_resethway_dlbNO_tunepmeNO-nsperday.svg